Leody Taveras Player Props: Rangers vs. Tigers

 Leody Taveras At The Plate

-- Taveras is batting .321 with 10 doubles, a triple, two home runs and 13 walks.
+- Taveras has 10 doubles, a triple, two home runs and 13 walks while hitting .310.

-- He has hit a long ball in two of 40 games played this year, and in 1.3% of his plate appearances.
+- He has hit a long ball in two of 41 games played this season, and in 1.2% of his plate appearances.

-- In 11 games this season (27.5%), Taveras has picked up an RBI, and in five of those games (12.5%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Taveras has driven home a run in 11 games this year (26.8%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 47.5% of his games this season, with more than one run scored in 12.5%.
+- In 19 of 41 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.